Fashion Studies Program Moves into New Space

 “We now have more visibility on campus, and the students just love the new amenities,” said Sharon Scalise, program coordinator.
 “We’re also attracting more visitors, as people can walk down from the Bookstore and view our displays.”

-Formerly a lounge area that was part of the College’s Student Life program, the new space was renovated specifically for the Fashion Merchandising and Design program.
+Formerly a lounge area that was part of the College’s Student Life program, the new space was renovated specifically for the Fashion Studies program.
 Three classrooms include a lecture room, a dedicated sewing lab and a textile design lab, each with a wall of windows that provides natural light.
 Looms that have been in storage for 10 years are set up in the textile design room for weaving and knitting classes.

 “With two dedicated lab locations, we can continuously teach textile design courses and offer even more of them,” Scalise said.

 Outside of the classrooms is a hallway with three professional-grade showcases that give visual merchandising students hands-on experience while allowing other classes to display their creations.
 For example, when the space opened, the display in the large showcase featured work from the fall draping class.
 A second, smaller showcase displayed dresses made from coffee filters in the Design Principles in Apparel class.
 The windows currently promote the annual fashion show.

 “We now can take student work and immediately highlight it in a way that incorporates a variety of fresh ideas,” Scalise said.
 “The cases contain the same professional-level lighting that is found in actual retail store windows.
 The hallway also gives students more room to complete their projects, especially as they prepare for our annual fashion show.”

 The space also allows for expansion.
 For example, the new Fashion Apparel Production degree is the only one of its kind at a community college in the Midwest and features hands-on studio courses that focus on creating, producing and marketing a collection.